 The steps and commands given here to install Ansible are also applicable for AlmaLinux and CentOS 8.

 On your Rocky Linux 8 server or desktop, go to the command terminal and first run the system update command where you are planning to set up Ansible.

 2. Enable EPEL repository

-To install Ansible on Rocky Linux 8 are available in the EPEL repository while other dependencies can be resolved and installed through default repos- baseos and appstream.
+Install Ansible on Rocky Linux 8 is available in the EPEL repository while other dependencies can be resolved and installed through default repos- baseos and appstream.
 Thus, enable EPEL on your Linux using the default package manager-

 sudo dnf install epel-release

 3. Install Ansible on Rocky Linux

 Now, run the main Ansible command that will fetch and install its packages along with other requirements such as Python.